geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

 [^ellipsoid-tr]: Other shapes are available.
 One very common case is a spherical trust region, which is just a special case of the ellipsoid.
 Another common case would be a box-shaped region in hyperspace.
 [^quadratic-model]: You guessed, it: it doesn't _have_ to be quadratic.
 See e.g. pp 25, 26 in N&W 2<sup>nd</sup> ed. for a demonstration how a linear model leads to a steepest descent algorithm.
 [^lemma-4-2]: See N&W pp. 74, in particular Lemma 4.2 for this.
 For this lemma to hold, we need the Jacobian $$\boldsymbol{J}$$ to have full rank.
 We'll later see that we can also use Dogleg in practice for all Jacobians, if we use a _regularized_ Gauss-Newton step, rather than the vanilla step defined in $$\eqref{p-gn}$$.
 [^test-suite]: Were "best" is evaluated against the suite of test problems that I use.
-This is the famous MGH test suite described by More, Garbow, and Hilstrom in ["Testing Unconstrained Optimization Software"](https://doi.org/10.1145/355934.355936).
+This is the famous MGH test suite described by More, Garbow, and Hilstrom in ["Testing Unconstrained Optimization Software"](https://doithat step additionally..org/10.1145/355934.355936).
+[^ceres-static-scaling]: See [`trust_region_minimizer.cc:265`](https://github.com/ceres-solver/ceres-solver/blob/0ba987acaf9e8674070f116ed624edf017d2b630/internal/ceres/trust_region_minimizer.cc#L265) and following lines in the Ceres Solver source code.
+From the comments in the Ceres source code we can piece together that the scaling is meant to act roughly as $$\text{diag}(\boldsymbol{H})^{-1}$$, where $$\boldsymbol{H} \approx \boldsymbol{J}^T \boldsymbol{J}$$ is the Hessian of $$f$$.
+The addition of $$1$$ is there to counteract division by small numbers.
+It's important to note that Ceres actually defines the scaling matrix as the inverse of the matrix that I gave, but they apply the matrix itself (not its inverse) to the Jacobian from the right hand side.
+To make their matrix consistent with my notation (where always the inverse of a scaling matrix is applied to the Jacobian from the right), I have to invert the definition.
+That means the scaling is exactly the same both in this document and in Ceres, I've just chosen notational consistency.
+[^ceres-dynamic-scaling]: See [`dogleg_strategy.cc:117`](https://github.com/ceres-solver/ceres-solver/blob/0ba987acaf9e8674070f116ed624edf017d2b630/internal/ceres/dogleg_strategy.cc#L117) and following, as well as [`trust_region_strategy.h:71`](https://github.com/ceres-solver/ceres-solver/blob/0ba987acaf9e8674070f116ed624edf017d2b630/internal/ceres/trust_region_strategy.h#L71).
+But note the `sqrt` operation in the actual diagonal matrix, which means the actual enforced clamping range is given by the `sqrt` of the values.